TV Meteorologist

 As a weather reporter, what kinds of weather events are the most exciting to you?
 Is a major hurricane like your Super Bowl?

-Asked by Tobes about 11 years ago
+Asked by Tobes over 11 years ago

 Of the big weather events, I would rate tropical systems first, then severe storms, then winter storms.
 Second favorite thing is an approaching shelf cloud ahead of a line of storms, but the best of all is the passing of a dry cold front.
 To feel the wind turn around and the cold air hit your face is one of the best things around.
 How about you?